-Another of the area many villages that were settled by German-Russian immigrants, the people first arrived in Herzog (Victoria) in August, 1876.
+Another of the many villages in German-Russian immigrants settled, the people first arrived in Herzog (Victoria) in August 1876.
 The immigrants then established a small village along Big Creek before moving a couple of months later to the present location.
 They also soon organized the Munjor Land Company, a townsite was surveyed, and each lot holder became a member of the company.

 More immigrants joined them over the next couple of years.
 The residents built the St. Francis Catholic Church — a small frame building in 1877, to which they added on to several years later.
-In September, 1881, the tiny community received a post office.
+Then, in September 1881, the tiny community received a post office.